btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 3- User Database Design.md

 Accepted

 ## Context:
-The user database relational table is used to store users of the web application.During the design of the rating functionlity, the decision was taken to update ratings based on calculating the new average of the overall ratings.
+The users database relational table is used to store users of the web application.During the design of the rating functionlity, the decision was taken to update ratings based on calculating the new average of the overall ratings.
 Previously the table only included an float attribute of Rating.

 ## Decision:
- We will add an additional attribute to the user table called number_ratings to capture the overall number of ratings a user has received across all study groups since they signed up for the web application.
+ We will add an additional attribute to the users table called number_ratings to capture the overall number of ratings a user has received across all study groups since they signed up for the web application.

- We will have a user table with 7 attributes:
+ We will have a users table with 7 attributes:
  1. user_id - set as an identity.
  2. username - A required unique attribute restricted to 20 characters
  3. name - 20 character limitation